 This way, we can recommend a system size that suits your needs, budget and usage, ensuring the maximum return on your investment.

+Under both of these schemes, the best option is to consume as much power as your system generates as possible.
 A feed-in tariff is a great extra, but it should be seen as only that, an extra.
-It is not necessary in ensuring going solar is financially viable.
+It is not necessary to ensure that going solar is financially viable.
 If you time the bulk of your consumption with your system’s production, you’ll significantly reduce the amount of electricity you purchase from the grid, slashing your electricity bills in the process.

 When you install a solar system, you generate rebates named Small Technology Certificates.
 You’ll receive 1 STC for every Megawatt of energy your system is expected to produce over the next 15 years.

 For example, a 3kW system (approx. 12 panels) will produce around 62MWh worth of electricity over a 15-year period, so you are entitled to 62 STC’s which currently trade for around $39 each.
 This means you’ll receive around $2,400 in assistance when you purchase a 3kW system.

 Most people buying small scale PV systems assign their right to these certificates to their solar installer, in exchange for an upfront discount off the system price.